-Some have questioned whether Edwards actually fathered Elizabeth Whitman’s child.
+Some have questioned whether the younger Edwards actually fathered Elizabeth Whitman’s child.
 Connecticut state librarian Charles Hoadley theorized the father was U.S. Sen. James Watson, president of the New England Society in the City of New York.
 Others suggested Aaron Burr, grandson of Jonathan Edwards, who had other illegitimate children.

 But The Coquette‘s introduction naming Edwards as the father seems very much in character.
 Edwards’ escapades were well documented.
 He had two illegitimate children with his sister-in-law.
 He apparently started the affair with his wife’s sister while the girl hadn’t gotten out of her teens.

 The matter seemed not to trouble the family much, except when the man who Edwards hired to raise one child began to extort him.
 He threatened to return the child if Edwards didn’t pay him.

 Edwards turned to Burr and Timothy Dwight, future president of Yale, to help with the cover-up and to find a new home for the child.

 Nevertheless, neither the shame of that incident nor the death of Elizabeth Whitman hindered his career.
 Pierpont attained great success as a member of the Continental Congress and U.S. Senate.
 Among other achievements, Thomas Jefferson appointed him to a seat on the U.S. District Court.

 This story about Elizabeth Whitman was updated in 2022.